 Today, people often report seeing lights like lanterns bobbing through the forest then disappearing, their car having children's handprints on it after driving in the area, and some even report seeing a bus in the area that eventually disappears.
 Do not go to Boy Scout Lane to investigate this for yourselves-- the property that the lane is on is privately owned, and the homeowners near the property have full rights to contact the police on unsolicited visitors.
 In this case, rely on the urban legends to scare you enough!

 The Cottage Cafe in Plover is a well known haunted location in the area and has a strange history to match.
 The building was built in the 1850s, had 12 previous owners, and has been everything from a private residence to a hotel to restaurants.
 Long ago, the Sowiak family resided in the building.
 Although they never publicly talked about the house being haunted, one of the children of the family remembers being scared of one of the upstairs bedrooms.
 Before the Sowiak family, the Pierce family lived in the building.
 James Pierce, the father, was a deacon of the local church and outwardly talked about the evils of alcohol.
 This became apparent when the building was home to the Sherman Restaurant, where glasses would fly off of the bar.
 Renovations to the building allowed for the ghostly residents to stir up trouble, including slamming doors, shattered windows, flying plates, and more happening on a daily basis in the restaurant.

-Today, the owners of the building, now The Cottage Cafe, are sisters who are paranormal investigators and say that the ghosts are friendly and always welcomed in the cafe.
-Besides serving up delicious bakery goodies, the cafe regularly holds ghost talks and other investigations, some open to the public.
+Today, the owners of the building, now The Cottage Cafe, are sisters who are paranormal investigators and say that the ghosts are friendly and always welcomed in the building.
+Although the cafe is no longer in-use for daily dining, spooky events are held there often, especially near Halloween!